 There are many systems you need to run your home.
-During the warm season you may need an air conditioner or a heat pump.
-During the winter, most homeowners use a furnace or air handler.
-Then you include washer and dryers, dishwashers, refrigerators…the list seems endless.
+During the summer you may need an air conditioner or a heat pump.
+During the cooler season, most homeowners use a furnace or air handler.
+Then you include washer and dryers, ranges, refrigerators…the list seems to go on forever.

 But one thing homeowners definitely know is they want hot water.
-Most homes have a water heater – or in some homes a boiler is used to warm the water.
+Most homes have a water heater – or in some cases a boiler is used to warm the water.
 Have you noticed which heating system your home uses to heat your water?
-All American Air Service Experts is here to help explain the difference between the two water heating systems.
+All American Air Service Experts is here to help clarify the difference between the two heating systems.

 A water heater is a storage tank that, you guessed it, heats water.
-The heat is either created by burning gas or by using electricity.
+The heat is either created by burning gas or by utilizing electricity.
 A standard water heater will heat the water and then hold it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
-As the hot water is used, fresh cold water enters to the bottom of the tank so it can also be warmed for use throughout your home.
+As the hot water flows to where it is needed, fresh cold water enters to the bottom of the tank so it can also be warmed for use throughout your home.

-A boiler, alternatively, can heat water that is used to warm the home and give you hot water.
-A particular type of boiler can heat the water to the point it turns into steam.
-The steam can heat the water for the home but can also be dispersed throughout the home and create heat through radiators.
+A boiler, on the other hand, can heat water that is used to warm the home and give you hot water.
+A particular type of boiler can heat the water until it turns into steam.
+The steam can heat the water for the home but can also be dispersed throughout the home and create warmth through radiators.
 A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very flexible heating systems that provide great comfort during the winter season.
 Updated boilers are also very energy efficient.

-Need help deciding which water heating system is ideal for your home?
-Call All American Air Service Experts in Daytona Beach today and we’ll come out and provide you a complimentary in-home estimate.
+Can’t decide which water heating system is ideal for your home?
+Call All American Air Service Experts in Daytona Beach today and we’ll come out and provide you a free in-home estimate.